Skip to content

 In fact, there’s some distortion everywhere in a vinyl groove.
 But it’s not always unpleasant… think of a square waveform from a synthesizer oscillator.
 It’s physically impossible to cut an actual square waveform into a groove, the cutting stylus just can’t move that quickly from side to side, and even if you could cut it you’d never be able to play it back.
 So the sharp edges of that waveform get ’rounded off’ to some extent.
 Some people might call that ‘harmonic distortion’.
 Some people might call it ‘warmer’…

-Back to the top end for a moment, if I may… To get as much information into a microgroove as possible, a standard was agreed a long time ago for EQing the signal… the low end gets cut back and the top end gets hugely boosted.
-This allows the groove to take up much less space.
-When the record is played back, the EQing is reversed in the phono stage so you get more or less the original signal out again.
-So when cutting a disc, a large amount of power is put through the coils of the head, and the more top end there is to start with, the more excessive the current gets.
-The coils in the head get hotter, and there’s a danger of burning them out, just like you might do with a speaker (which is what my cutter head basically is).
+To get as much information into a microgroove as possible, a standard was agreed a long time ago for EQing the signal… the low end gets cut back and the top end gets hugely boosted.
+It’s known as the RIAA curve.
+This actually allows the groove to take up much less physical space.
+Then when the record is played back, the EQing is reversed in the phono stage, so you get more or less the original signal out again.
+So when cutting a disc, power is put through the coils of the cutterhead to make the cutting stylus move up/down/left/right.
+With the massive treble boost, the power increases the higher up the frequency range you go, the coils get hotter and hotter, and there’s a danger of burning them out just like you might do with a speaker.
+They’re effectively the same thing.
+Electrical energy into physical motion.

 Many and varied.